 Specialized hardware and software is provided at multiple Windows and Macintosh computers, all of which have 21" or larger high-resolution monitors.
 All workstations also have adjustable-height work surfaces to accommodate wheelchairs or people who wish to stand.
-One reclining chair is available, and the other chairs are fully adjustable.
+One reclined chair is available, and the other chairs are fully adjustable.
 One workstation has a video magnifier.

 Room 2064A within the Knox Center has two computers with voice recognition software: one Windows machine running Dragon NaturallySpeaking and one Mac running Dragon for Mac.
 Priority for use of this room will be given first to Knox Center staff who are providing evaluations and second to individuals using the Dragon programs.

 The Knox Center is designated as quiet space.
 We appreciate everyone's help in maintaining this.